 Creating a disguise or pretending to be someone else is a joy that can be experienced by anyone at any age.
 The key to a great disguise, of course, is a mask–why else would a superhero rely on one?

 Who cares if it's not Halloween–a fun costume can be a joy to wear on any occasion.
 Maybe you want to make animal masks, or you want to celebrate Mardi Gras, or you have a flair for the theatrics and decide to put on a play in a day.
 Whatever your ambition is, these paper plate masks are sure to be a hit with you and your kids.
-The best part: They are so easy to make that children as young as 5 to 6 years old can do them with little to no supervision (parents should supervise while scissors and a hot glue gun are being used).Continue to 2 of 7 below.
+The best part: They are so easy to make, children as young as 5 to 6 years old can create them with little to no supervision (parents should supervise while scissors and a hot glue gun are being used).Continue to 2 of 7 below.

 02 of 07

 Gather Your Materials

 - Paper plates

 - Decoration materials (glitter, tissue paper, rhinestones, ribbon)

 Use a pen or pencil to draw the outline of your mask onto a paper plate.
 Think about how wide you want it to be and how much of your face you want it to cover–make sure to draw an indentation for your nose.
 Get creative with the shape or stick to a classic one.Continue to 4 of 7 below.

 Cut Out Mask Design and Eye Holes

 Cut out the mask shape you drew with scissors.
 For the eye holes, fold your mask in half and mark on one side where your eye is.
 Cut out your eyehole while the plate is folded to get two symmetrical ovals.Continue to 5 of 7 below.